 - OPDP Notice (Intra-nasal naloxone spray kits and updates to the existing program) – Updated April 27, 2018

-As of June 24, 2016, the National Association of Pharmacy Regulatory Authorities (NAPRA) has scheduled naloxone hydrochloride for injection, when indicated for emergency use for opioid overdose outside hospital settings, as a Schedule II drug (i.e. it no longer requires a prescription to be dispensed).
+As per the National Association of Pharmacy Regulatory Authorities (NAPRA), naloxone or its salts, including but not limited to naloxone hydrochloride, when indicated for emergency use for opioid overdose is considered a Schedule II drug (i.e. it no longer requires a prescription to be dispensed).